General Site Rules

 If you don't quite understand when to post a DSM Journal entry or a Thread in the forums, think of it this way - are you looking to start a discussion or post an update about your project/racing efforts?
 If you're looking to get a question answered or start a discussion around a specific topic, you'd start a thread.
 If you want to post information in an article format to share with others, you'd post a journal entry.
 Questions can still be posted about the information you posted in your journal, but those questions won't get in the way of the content like they do in a thread.

 Classifieds RulesThis is a Private Party service only.
 For Sale, Trade, or Wanted to Buy (WTB) type ads only.
-Probationary Members are not able to post ads in our Classifieds section or use the Buyer/Seller Feedback features due to security and fraud reasons.
-For more info on how to change your Probationary Member status so that you can post Classified ads, read up on membership status.
+Probationary Members should be avoided due to security and fraud reasons.

 By using our Classifieds section, you acknowledge and agree that DSMtuners is not involved in or a party to the actual transaction between buyers and sellers and cannot enforce or be involved in settlement of transactions.
 Whilst DSMtuners has policies in place and advisors and mentors to review activities on DSMtuners , DSMtuners has no control over the legality, quality or safety of items or content posted by members on our site, the truth or accuracy of listings, the ability of or legal right of sellers to sell items or the legal or financial ability of buyers to buy items.
 DSMtuners cannot ensure and does not guarantee that a member of DSMtuners will actually complete a transaction or act lawfully in using DSMtuners.
 Any transaction you enter into is at your own risk.